 Bitcoin to Bit Conversion

-Amid the ongoing debate between proponents of satoshis (sats) and bits, this page provides a bitcoin to bits converter to help users easily understand bitcoin’s value in smaller units.
+Amid the ongoing debate between satoshis (sats) and bits as the best way to express small Bitcoin amounts, this page offers a simple Bitcoin to Bits converter to help you better understand Bitcoin’s value in smaller units.

 What is Bit?